-Hi! !!Con is back for our fifth year of celebrating the joy, excitement, and surprise of computing, and we want you to submit a talk proposal.
-The submission deadline is Sunday, March 4.
+!!Con is back for our seventh year of celebrating the joy, excitement, and surprise of computing, and we want you to submit a talk* proposal.
+The submission deadline is Sunday, March 1.

-Over the last four years, !!Con talks have featured everything from glowing mushrooms to game theory; from machine knitting to neural networks; from live coding on an Apple II to queer feminist cyberpunk manifestos.
+Since its launch in 2014, !!Con talks have featured everything from glowing mushrooms to game theory; from machine knitting to geolocation; from live coding on an Apple II to queer feminist cyberpunk manifestos.
 We’ve had speakers who are programmers, poets, scientists, students, and more!

 What’s an idea that delights you?
 Did you learn something surprising recently?
 Is there a tool you love that you’ve been telling everyone about?
 Did you do something with computers that seems impossible or amazing or just really fun?
-Please take this call for talk proposals as an invitation to meditate on what you find exciting and surprising and delightful about programming and computing, and then submit a talk about one of those things!
+Please take this call for talk* proposals as an invitation to meditate on what you love about computing, and then submit a talk* about one of those things!